AI-Powered Diabetes Care: Expanding Access to Artificial Pancreas

-A new review suggests that fully automated insulin delivery (AID) systems, like the artificial pancreas developed by UVA Health, could benefit a larger number of people with type 1 diabetes (1✔ ✔Trusted Source
+According to a recent review, taking automated insulin delivery systems such as the artificial pancreas developed by UVA Health - to full automation could significantly broaden their reach and help a larger number of people with type 1 diabetes (1✔ ✔Trusted Source

 Artificial intelligence in diabetes management: Advancements, opportunities, and challenges